hrushikeshloya/hrushikeshloya.github.io/_pages/about.md

 I maintain a list of my publications and research implementations under the [Publications]({{ site.url }}/publications) tab.
 To get an insight into my professional life so far, you can have a look at my [CV](/images/Hrushikesh_Loya_IITB_CV.pdf).

 ## Updates
+* <b>Feb 2020:</b> A paper "Uncertainty Estimation in Cancer Survival Prediction" got accepted for ICLR Workshop on AI for Affordable Healthcare, 2020

+* <b>Jan 2020:</b> A paper "Stochastic Activation and Bistability in a Rab GTPase Regulatory Network" published in PNAS

 * <b>Oct 2019:</b> Awarded Best Poster Award for "Phenotype Switching during TNFa - TNRF1 Signaling" at NGBT, 2019

 * <b>Sep 2019:</b> A paper "A Bayesian framework to quantify survival uncertainty" got accepted for ESMO MAP 2019